Felony Attorney in Effingham County

 Georgia's sentencing scheme, governed by O.C.G.A.
 17-10-1, is one of the strictest in the country:

-- Mandatory Minimums: Crimes categorized as Serious Violent Felonies (e.g., Armed Robbery, Rape) trigger mandatory minimum sentences that severely limit a judge’s ability to grant probation.
+- Mandatory Minimums: Crimes categorized as Serious Violent Felonies (e.g., Armed Robbery, Rape) trigger mandatory minimum sentences that significantly limit a judge’s ability to grant probation.

 - Repeat Offender Laws: A second felony conviction requires the judge to impose the maximum sentence allowed by law.
 A fourth felony conviction results in a defendant losing parole eligibility entirely.